KYVENetwork/ksync/README.md

 blockchain application over ABCI and replays the blocks against the app and manually writes the results to the DB directly.

-## Example: Sync Cosmos Hub over P2P-SYNC
+## Live Example: Sync Cosmos Hub over P2P-SYNC

 To sync cosmos you have to download and set up the correct gaia binary.
 To sync from genesis the version `v4.2.1` has to be used.
 You can download them [here](https://github.com/cosmos/gaia/releases/tag/v4.2.1) or build them from source: [https://github.com/cosmos/gaia](https://github.com/cosmos/gaia)